 The last decade has tested our emergency management system, teaching us some hard lessons, while paving the way for dramatic improvements.
 As CE of the newly established NEMA, Carolyn outlines the case for change, and the need for a truly inclusive approach to emergency communications.

-View from the frontline – Media perspectives on covering COVID
+View from the frontline – role of journalists throughout COVID-19

 Chair: Andrew Holden, former Christchurch Press Editor, NZTE